cnm13ryan/inspect_agents/docs/adr/0004-filesystem-sandbox-guardrails.md

 ## Problem

 Operating on a host filesystem introduces risks (path traversal, symlink abuse, accidental destructive edits, large-file stalls, and content leakage via logs).
-We need clear guidance and recommended defaults that align with deepagents’ safety-first design, without forcing consumers to adopt heavy guardrails before they are implemented.
+We need clear guidance and recommended defaults that align with the legacy DeepAgents safety-first design, without forcing consumers to adopt heavy guardrails before they are implemented.

 ## Decision